 Entertaining a bored cat is very important.
-Experts say you want to play with your feline at least 30 minutes everyday.
-You can divide this into sessions, but it is important to get at least a half hour of active playtime in daily.
+Experts say you want to play with your feline for at least 30 minutes every day.
+You can divide playtimes into sessions, but it is important to get at least a half hour of active playtime daily.
 Brushing your cat at least once a week (and more for long-hair cats) is another way to keep your cat entertained and show them healthy attention.
-Building a catio or buying an outdoor cat enclosure is another way your cat can be exposed to the outdoors which will definitely provide hours of stimulation.
-Lastly, getting interactive toys that she can play with when you are not around is also key.

 - Play with your cat daily